Table of Contents

 Key Takeaways

-When you enroll in Medicare, you'll likely see ads asking if you want to sign up for extra insurance.
-You might wonder why you would need supplemental insurance if you have Medicare.
+When you enroll in Medicare, you will likely see ads asking if you want to sign up for extra insurance.
+You might wonder why you would need supplemental insurance if you already have Medicare.

 Why Do I Need Supplemental Insurance If I Have Medicare?

-If you look at the Medicare website, they list out what you could owe out of pocket for needing care.1 You may be responsible for some sizable deductibles, co-payments and coinsurance costs.
+The Medicare website explains what you may owe out of pocket for care.1 You could be responsible for deductibles, copayments, and coinsurance.
+These costs can add up.

 What Do Medicare Supplement Plans Cover?

-Private insurance companies sell Medicare supplement insurance to help cover these extra out-of-pocket costs.
-They are also known as Medigap policies because they fill in the Medicare coverage gaps.
+Private insurance companies sell Medicare supplement insurance.
+These plans are also called Medigap policies because they help cover gaps in Medicare coverage.

 How Do I Choose Medicare Supplement Insurance?

-Insurance companies label Medigap plans with a letter (A through N) to show what benefits are included.
+Insurance companies label Medigap plans with letters from A through N. Each letter represents a different level of coverage.
 For example, according to Medicare.gov, Medigap Plan F will pay for health care during foreign travel but Plan A will not.2

 To make it easier for consumers, the government requires that insurance companies offer the same benefits for each type of Medigap policy.
 In other words, Medigap Plan G will offer identical coverage at every company.
 The premium could be different, but the benefits will be the same.